-Electric Strikes & Electric Hinges in Stud Walls
+Electric Hardware Preparation for Frames in Stud Walls

-Steel or wood stud drywall constructions methods and frame anchorage could result in interference between the stud and the electric strike or hinge.
+Steel or wood stud drywall constructions methods and frame anchorage could result in interference between the stud and the electric strike, hinge or other electrical hardware preparation.
 Notching the stud could result in compromising the stability of the frame and invalidating the fire rating of the opening.